syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/legend.md

 ## Legend Orientation

 By default, the legend items will be oriented based on the legend dock position for better readability of the legend.
-However, you can change the orientation of the legend items using ChartOrientation.
+However, you can change the [`Orientation`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~Orientation.html) of the legend items using ChartOrientation.

 {% highlight c# %}
 [C#]